Yayaka/Yayaka/specification/index.md

 An action to subscribe a repository.

 - Destination MUST be a repository service.
+- Sender MUST be an authorized social graph service.
 - Payload have following properties.
   - MUST **identity-host**
   - MUST **user-id**